shams-nahid/My-Daily-AWS-Study/docs/Notes/Serverless/04 SAM/03 SAM Deployments.md

 4. `sam deploy`: deploy
 5. `sam publish`: take packaged template and publish

+### Developer perspective

+After creating a SAM template as a developer, deploy it by the following process,

+- Build in local environment
+- Package the application
+- Deploy it to the S3

 SAM has the built in codeDeploy for helping the safe lambda deployments.

 1. `Canary`: A certain amount of defined traffic will go to new function for a defined time.
 If everything goes fine, all traffic will shift to the new function